vectordotdev/vector/website/docs/reference/sinks/aws_cloudwatch_metrics.md

 1. Gauge values are persisted between flushes.
 On Vector start up each gauge is assumed to have zero (0.0) value, that can be updated explicitly by the consequent absolute (not delta) gauge observation, or by delta increments/decrements.
-Delta gauges are considered an advanced feature useful in distributed setting, however it should be used with care.
+Delta gauges are considered an advanced feature useful itn distributed setting, however it should be used with care.

 ### Streaming